Last Updated on

-Couchsurfing is world’s largest hospitality exchange platform.
+Couchsurfing is the world’s largest hospitality exchange platform.
 Here you can host people as well as find a couch to crash for a night or two while traveling.
 It’s a great way to meet cool international people.

 Note, Couchsurfing is not your free accommodation in India, a place to leave your bags and come back at night to sleep.
 Couchsurfing offers a great chance to connect with local people and know more about the country while you stay in and share your culture with them.
 If you are interested in this kind of cultural exchange, give a try to this platform.

-During my student years, I was hosting people at my place and sometimes also getting a place to stay while traveling abroad.
+During my student years, I was hosting people at my place and sometimes also get a place to stay while traveling abroad.
 I was searching for some reviews about Couchsurfing in India and ran into a post by Sanghita Nandi offering a couch in Mumbai.
-I think you can get some insights about the local reality.
+I think you can get some insights into local reality.
 Here are listed also some pros and cons:

 - Highly authentic.
-It is interesting to know about a life of another person from a different culture and find out insider information about the country.
+It is interesting to know about the life of another person from a different culture and find out insider information about the country.

 - Budget-friendly.
 Couchsurfing doesn’t take money for the stay, however, it’s not a hotel so don’t expect to be served.
 Instead, it’s always nice to help the hosts, with some miscellaneous daily tasks like cooking.
 Gifting a souvenir from your country is also a nice gesture.